cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/dbt_core_workstation_setup.md

   - Onboarding
 ---

-# Workstation Setup
+# dbt Core Workstation Setup
 :::caution
 This page is a work in progress
 :::
-How to set up a developer's local workstation so it is aligned with project standards and requirements.
-Managing Python versions and utilizing virtual environments is key to a developer's local environment.
+The following documentation provides an example workstation setup that has been confirmed to be aligned with project requirements.

 ### 1. Install Visual Studio Code (VSCode)
 Visual Studio Code (VSCode) is the integrated development environment (IDE) of choice for our developers.
 Download VSCode [here](https://code.visualstudio.com/) for your specific operating system (OS).